 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases, privately fostered children are affected by abuse and neglect, or be involved in trafficking, child sexual exploitation or modern-day slavery.
+In some cases, privately fostered children are affected by abuse, neglect and exploitation,, or be involved in trafficking, child sexual exploitation or modern-day slavery.